odipar/spread/README.md

 (15 !+ 26) => 41
 ```
 ###**DID YOU NOTICE ANY DIFFERENCE BETWEEN THE TWO?**
 Of course you did!
-But did you also notice that there were some (sub)sums shared between `sum1` and `sum2`.
+But did you also notice that there were some (sub)sums shared between `sum1` and `sum2`?

 Most notably the memoization of (sub)sum of `5 !
 6 !
 7 !
 8` was re-used.
 That's almost half of the sum.
 Of course, this is no coincidence.
-Indeed, it can be proven that - if only 1 element in the sequence is changed - we only need to do `O(log(n))` extra work to re-calculate the new sum.
+Indeed, it can be proven that - if only 1 element in a sequence is changed - we only need to do `O(log(n))` extra work to re-calculate its sum.

 ###Conclusion
 For know, I'm done explaining the basics of SPREAD.
 I hope that you liked it.

 So what's next?

 Probably the coming two months I'll spend writing a formal paper on SplitHash.
-After thatI'm planning to implement some radical new database technology on top of SPREAD:
+After that I'm planning to implement some radical new database technology on top of SPREAD:

 ###SPREAD: A database like Datomic but then with spreadsheet like capabilities!

-Until then!
+Oh yeah, and SPREAD *finally* supersedes the [Enchilada Programming Language](http://www.enchiladacode.nl).

 * * *